-Their diet consists of berries, leaves, flowers and buds but are also known to eat insects, especially during the breeding season.
-The white-cheecked turaco builds very unstable nests in the trees made up of entwined sticks and branches.
-They reproduce all year long: usually only two eggs that hatch with very developed birds are laid.
+The white-cheeked turaco feeds on fruit, leaves, flowers and shoots, but can also eat insects, especially in the breeding season.
+It builds very unstable nests in the trees, composed of sticks and crossed branches.
+It breeds throughout the year and the clutch includes only two eggs that hatch into highly developed young.